Assignment 2: Arrays Unlimited

 - Make sure you hit return one last time at the end of your input and only then signal end-of-file with the appropriate key-combination for your operating system (this restriction doesn’t apply when you use I/O redirection to give input to the program, a highly recommended practice for testing).

 - You will have to process an unbounded number of inputs, which requires that you keep track of how “full” the array is.
 When nothing fits into the array anymore, you’ll have to “grow” it somehow.
-The best approach is to double the size of the array when you are out of space.
-(We’ll talk about the reasons for this in lecture next week.)
+The best approach is to make a new array that is double the size of original array when you are out of space.
+(We’ll talk about the reasons for doubling the size in lecture next week.)

 - Do not try to change everything at once, there are too many “moving parts” to get things right that way.
 Instead, choose one thing to change, for example just the way input is given to the program, finish that, test it, and only then move on to the next thing.
-Remember: Baby steps!
+Remember: Baby steps, incremental development and testing!

 Problem 3: Sparse Arrays (40%)